lindu88/JASR/README.md

 Compile all and run `Start.java`.

-From top down the GUI consists of:
+From top down and left to right the GUI consists of:
 - Render button
-- Rotation along x-axis (Rx) slider
-- Ry slider
-- Rz slider
 - Max reflective recursions
-- Camera origin text area -> "0 0 0"
+- Jump amount when pressing the keys(0-1)
+- Render screen (simple render unless render button is pressed)

 ## TODO

-- Render export and GUI update
+- Render export
 - 3D file support (for now STL because it's simple)
 - Transparency
 - Refraction